How to Identify, Harvest, and Prepare Pokeweed and Poke Sallet

 Preparing Poke Sallet

-The following is the Southern-style way of preparing poke sallet, so of course it involves frying.
+The following is a Southern-style of preparing poke sallet, so of course it involves frying.
 For those of you who prefer your food healthier, this dish doesn't have to be fried, but it is essential that it go through the multi-stage boiling and rinsing detoxification process first regardless of how you choose to incorporate it in your food.

 - I recommend wearing gloves at the beginning of the cooking process.
 You want to start by removing all the leaves from the plant.
 This is the part you will eat.
 Dispose of the rest of the plant in a safe manner.